-The DCED Standard for Results Measurement has gained wide acceptance as a framework for monitoring effectiveness in real time; it is now in use by an estimated 120 programmes around the world.
+The DCED Standard for Results Measurement has gained wide acceptance as a framework for monitoring effectiveness in real time; it is now in use by an estimated 150 programmes around the world.
 Every two years, the DCED hosts a Global Seminar to deepen understanding on selected topics of particular interest to the community.
-This year’s DCED Global Seminar, 14-16 March 2016 in Bangkok, featured presentations and discussions on cutting-edge themes such as measuring women’s economic empowerment, assessing attribution, measuring job creation, and using results information to manage programmes.
+The 2016 DCED Global Seminar featured presentations and discussions on cutting-edge themes such as measuring women’s economic empowerment, assessing attribution, measuring job creation, and using results information to manage programmes.
 Sessions included plenaries and break-outs, with time for discussion between the 130 participants.
 The full agenda, presentations and relevant links are included below.
 A final summary report is also available.

 If you would like to access resources from previous Global Seminars on Results Measurement, please contact the DCED Secretariat.